How to Apply for Financial Aid

 Step 1: Complete your Summer Request Form.

 - You need to complete a Summer Request Form even if you ONLY receive a scholarship and no loans.
-If you do not fill out a request form, you do NOT get loans or your scholarship for the summer.
 The due date of the form is indicated on the request form and you can submit these via drop off, email or fax.
 Only submit the form once you have finalized your schedule and will not make any more changes.

 - In order to receive financial aid for the summer you must be at least half-time status, taking at least 3 credit hours, and have completed the current aid year FAFSA.